yhaddouda/Co-SLAM/Orin tutos/README_NSYS.md

 # After generating the .nsys-rep file with the previous command, you can generate statistics for a nvtx range (function) with this command :
 nsys stats --report nvtx_sum --format csv --output Orin_Morton_R128_T13.csv Orin_Morton_R128_T13.nsys-rep

+# For the cuda morton
+For the moment I don't use sudo and --gpu-metrics-devices all